DeNA/Anjin/README.md

 The following settings can be configured for this Agent instance (.asset file).

 <dl>
-  <dt>Lifespan Sec</dt><dd>Do Nothing Duration [sec].
+  <dt>Lifespan Sec</dt><dd>Specifies the do nothing time in seconds.
 0 means unlimited time to do nothing.
 If 0 is specified, an unlimited amount of time for no action is taken.
 It will not do anything until the next Scene is switched.</dd>
 </dl>